The Great Railway Cycle Saturday 5th Oct 2019

 18 cyclists participated in the inaugural event in 1991 and raised € 2,500

 150 cyclists got on their bicycles in 2015 and raised €18,000

 In the 27 year period to 2018, the event has raised €700,000 for Charity.
 The major part of the funds raised were donated to cancer related charities and this year the funds raised will once again be donated to Marymount Hospice and other Lions Club projects.

 During those 27 years, the route has changed on a number of occasions and two distance options have been added in response to the wishes of the cyclists.

 In 1991, the Cycle started in Carrigaline and ended in Killarney.
 Over the years, Carrigaline has retained its Start Position and the Cycle has ended in diverse places such as Killarney, Dungarvan, Kenmare and Baltimore.

 This year the cycle follows the general route of the Bandon and South Coast Railway which closed in 1961 and the name of the event has changed from the Carrigaline Lions Cycle Classic to The Great Railway Cycle.

-This year also marked the sad death of our beloved member and Past District Governor, Lion James O’Sullivan passed away last year.
-James was one of the founders of this event and has been ever present for the annual cycle since 1991 and will, without doubt, be present in spirit for The Great Railway Cycle 2017.
+Sadly, our beloved member and Past District Governor, Lion James O’Sullivan passed away last year.
+James was one of the founders of this event and has been ever present for the annual cycle since 1991.
+He will, without doubt, be present in spirit for The Great Railway Cycle 2018.